As the Corniche roads from Nice descend towards Menton, it approaches the Mediterranean resort of Roquebrune-Cap-Martin.

 Famous people of Roquebrune

-There are a number of personalities linked to Roquebrune:
+There are several personalities linked to Roquebrune:

-• Empress Elisabeth of Austria (1837-1898), aka Sissi, stayed in Cap Martin from 1896 to 1897.
+- Empress Elisabeth of Austria (1837-1898), aka Sissi, stayed in Cap Martin from 1896 to 1897.

-• Grand Duke Alexander Mikhailovich of Russia lived in Roquebrune and died in his villa in 1933.
+- Grand Duke Alexander Mikhailovich of Russia lived in Roquebrune and died in his villa in 1933.

-• Singer Jacques Brel owned a little house in Cabbé from 1960 to 1970.
+- Singer Jacques Brel owned a little house in Cabbé from 1960 to 1970.

-• Famous architect Le Corbusier (1887-1965) died in Roquebrune and is buried in the village’s cemetery.
+- Famous architect Le Corbusier (1887-1965) died in Roquebrune and is buried in the village’s cemetery.

 Why Roquebrune?

-Roquebrune-Cap-Martin: a bit of History
+Roquebrune-Cap-Martin: A Bit of History

 The Roman times

-During Roman times, the site of Roquebrune was crossed by the Via Julia Augusta which run from Pisa, Italy to Arelates (Arles, France) through Ventimiglia and La Turbie where a monument (Trophy of Augustus) was built to celebrate emperor Augustus’ victory over the Ligurian tribes.
+During Roman times, the site of Roquebrune was crossed by the Via Julia Augusta, which ran from Pisa, Italy, to Arelates (Arles, France) through Ventimiglia and La Turbie.

-The positions of Roquebrune and Menton between the Republic of Genoa and the County of Provence were highly coveted during the Middle Ages.
-The lords of Ventimiglia ruled Roquebrune in the 13th century.
+Roquebrune and Menton’s positions between the Republic of Genoa and the County of Provence were highly coveted during the Middle Ages.

 The Grimaldi era and the French annexation

-Charles Grimaldi of Monaco acquired the town in 1346 which remained under the possession of the Grimaldis for the next five centuries until 1848.
 That year, Roquebrune and the neighbouring town of Menton seceded from Monaco in response to litigation involving taxes on lemon exports.

 The two towns self-proclaimed a ‘Free City’ and placed themselves under the protection of the King of Sardinia.

-Consequently, the House of Savoy ruled Roquebrune until 1861 when the town voted massively for its annexation to France by referendum.
 Nice and its county had taken a similar decision a year before and Roquebrune was added to the département of Alpes-Maritimes.

 Then, in February 1861, Napoleon III paid the prince of Monaco 4 million francs to compensate for the renouncement of the lord’s rights in perpetuity.

 Interestingly, Roquebrune had become French for a limited time during the French Revolution and the First Empire and was included in the newly created Alpes Maritimes département.
-For a few years, the town was part of the Sanremo arrondissement, in present-day Italy.

 A trendy resort on the French Riviera

-His writings praised the mild climate of Menton to tuberculosis sufferers.
 In fact, the doctor contributed to popularising Menton and neighbouring Roquebrune as upper-class winter holiday destinations.
-Aristocrats from European countries built many opulent villas on the Cap Martin peninsula.

 The perched village of Roquebrune